dnut/associations/README.md

 ```

 ### Arch Linux
-For Arch Linux users, I recommend installing the python-associations-git package because you can keep reusing the same PKGBUILD.
-It will automatically download the latest source code and update the version number based on the revision number.
-Simply download the PKGBUILD from my PKGBUILDs repository and use that to install python-associations-git.
+If you would like to install the latest development version (latest revision), you should install the python-associations-git package.
+All you have to do is download the PKGBUILD and the ABS will automatically download the source and install the package.
+You can keep reusing the same PKGBUILD.
+It will automatically update the version number based on the revision.

 To install python-associations-git, run this in an empty directory:
 ```